-As a member of the “FHEPS Team” at The Legal Aid Society, Kat has advised service providers across the city on the rent subsidy program, advocated with City and State entities, and assisted in class action litigation to address inequities in the subsidy guidelines.
+As a member of the “FHEPS Team” at The Legal Aid Society, Kat has advised service providers across the city on the rent subsidy program, advocated with City and State entities, and participated in class action litigation to address inequities in the subsidy guidelines.

 Nakeeb Siddique is the Director of Housing for The Legal Aid Society’s Brooklyn Neighborhood Office.
 He primarily defends tenants in eviction proceedings in Brooklyn, where he also grew-up.
 Nakeeb started with The Legal Aid Society as a Staff Attorney in 2011 and became a Supervising Attorney in 2016.
 He was previously a litigation associate at Kramer Levin Naftalis & Frankel, LLP and was a law clerk from 2006 to 2008 to the Honorable Deborah A. Batts, United States District Judge, Southern District of New York.
 Nakeeb graduated from Swarthmore College in 2001, and from Fordham University School of Law in 2006.

 In 2018, Mayor Bill de Blasio appointed Leah to serve as the tenant representative on the New York City Rent Guidelines Board.
 Working alongside coalitions, tenant organizers and elected officials, Leah works to achieve affordable rent for tenants across the city.
-In 2020, her advocacy efforts led to a historic rent freeze for two year leases.

 Leah began her career as a journalist at the National Urban League, covering civil rights violations.
 After law school, Leah launched the Community Economic Development Project at Medgar Evers College (City University of New York) to teachexecutive leadership to emerging nonprofit entrepreneurs in communities of color.
 She is a frequent guest speaker on housing justice at universities including the University of Malta, McGill University Faculty of Law and Duke University.
 Her honors and accolades include the 2019 New York County Lawyers Association Public Service Award, 2018 New York Nonprofit Media 40 under 40 Rising Star award, the 2015 Fulbright Specialist award and the NAACP Legal Defense Fund Earl Warren Scholarship.
-She received her J.D. with a specialization in Critical Race Theory from University of California at Los Angeles (UCLA) School of Law and her B.A. from Vassar College.
+She received her J.D. with a specialization in Critical Race Theory from the University of California at Los Angeles (UCLA) School of Law and her B.A. from Vassar College.
 Leah is a native of Brownsville, Brooklyn.